 The online application went live at 6 a.m., and the OLCC received its first application at 7:15 a.m. from a prospective producer from Cave Junction in Josephine County.
 A table with applicant totals based on categories can be found on the OLCC Recreational Marijuana website.

 The OLCC set up a call center in preparation to handle what was expected to be a surge of activity.
 OLCC staff have responded to more than 400 calls and voice mails that have come into the call center.

-Help calls have ranged from applicants getting stuck on the application because of computer operating system and web browser issues, to clarifications on how to respond to specific sections of the application in relation to the OLCC’s Recreational Marijuana Temporary Rules.
+Help calls have ranged from applicants getting stuck on the application because of computer operating system and web browser issues but sodapdf can be used to edit your PDF just the same, to clarifications on how to respond to specific sections of the application in relation to the OLCC’s Recreational Marijuana Temporary Rules.

 As calls begin to taper off, the OLCC will consider scaling back the call center and shift staff to other responsibilities – including processing the applications.

 The OLCC projects it will receive between 1200 applications and issue more than 850 licenses in 2016.